deis/mock-http-server/README.md

 To build the image, run `make build`.

-The build/runtime environment is split into two parts:
+The build and runtime environments are split into two parts:

 ### The build environment